wenjiax/stress/README.md

 func main() {
 	task := &stress.Task{
-		Duration:   10, //Continuous request for 10 seconds
+		Duration:   10, // Continuous request for 10 seconds
 		Concurrent: 10,
 		ReportHandler: func(results []*stress.Result, totalTime time.Duration) {
-			//Processing result reporting function.
+			// Processing result reporting function.
-			//If the function is passed in, the incoming function is used to process the report,
+			// If the function is passed in, the incoming function is used to process the report,
-			//otherwise the default function is used to process the report.
+			// otherwise the default function is used to process the report.
 		},
 	}
 	err := task.Run(&stress.RequestConfig{